MAT_MM_CONCRETE

 $\varepsilon_{p,r} = \varepsilon_{p,r0}\cdot\left(1 + \psi_p\cdot \left(\frac{f_u^*+\psi_r\cdot\sigma_y^{rate}}{f_c}-1\right)\right)$

 $V_e$ is the element volume, automatically set for each element at initialization.
-Note that $\varepsilon_{p,r0}$ still must be defined, since $G_{r0}$ only operates at negative pressures.
+Note that parameter $\varepsilon_{p,r0}$ must be defined even if $G_{r0} > 0$ since the energy-based transition only operates at negative pressures.
+The advantage of using the energy-based transition instead of the strain-based transition is that it reduces the mesh dependency.

 Flow stress